okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ### Define a callback route

-To sign users in, your app will open a browser and display an Okta-hosted sign-in page.
+To sign users in, your app opens a browser and displays an Okta-hosted sign-in page.
 Okta then redirects back to your app with information about the user.
 To achieve this you need to define how Okta can redirect back to your app.
 This is called a callback route or redirect URI.

 In mobile apps, use a custom scheme similar to `your-app:/callback` so that your app can switch back into the foreground after the user is done signing in through the browser.
-This should be the same value that you used for the Sign-in and Sign-out redirect URIs when you created an app integration in the previous steps.
+This should be the same value that you used for the sign-in and sign-out redirect URIs.

 Your mobile app is responsible for parsing the information Okta sends to the callback route.
 The Okta SDKs can help you with this task (covered later in the [Open the sign-in page](#open-the-sign-in-page) section).
 For now, define the route itself.